STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 A relaxed sphincter will make you poop because:

-- motility and pressure move the stool towards the rectum
+- Motility and pressure move the stool toward the rectum.

 Squatting on the floor is an excellent way to relax the sphincter.